-Confirm the performance appraisal model with four-monthly evaluation 100% 100% 100% 100% Development and Have at least 90% of the evaluation forms completed with the comments of the subject of the evaluation 90% 90% 90% 90% Development and assessment Devote at least 4 hours per year to returning information to the subject of the evaluation 1567.5 1459.5 (1.5 h per person) 1163 (h 1.5 a persona) 1092 (1.5 h per person) Monitor and implement a project plan for all new hires, with the establishment of a professional development plan over a three-year horizon.
-98% 98% 97% non ancora introdotti Increase the value indicating the work/life balance by 10% 62% survey not yet carried out survey not yet carried out survey not yet carried out Staff organisation Guarantee that the Listen Survey is used to assess the needs of the Graphene Project every 24 months. survey carried out in 2023 survey not yet carried out survey not yet carried out survey not yet carried out view topic details
+Confirm the performance appraisal model with four-monthly evaluation 100% 100% 100% 100% 100% of the subj Have at least 90% of the evaluation forms completed with the comments of the subject of the evaluation 90% 90% 90% 90% 90% Development and assessment Devote at least 4 hours per year to returning information to the subject of the evaluation 1650 1567,5 1459,5 (1.5 h per person) 1163 (1.5 h per person) 1092 (1.5 h per person) Monitor and implement a project plan for all new hires, with the establishment of a professional development plan over a three-year horizon.
+98% 98% 98% 97% Not yet available.
+Staff averagination Increase the value indicating the work/life balance by 10% survey not yet carried out 62% survey not yet carried out survey not yet carried out survey not yet carried out Staff organisation Guarantee that the Listen Survey is used to assess the needs of the Graphene Project every 24 months. survey not yet carried out survey carried out in 2023 survey not yet carried out survey not yet carried out survey not yet carried out view topic details